 Protocol Specify the protocol for the VPN tunnel.
 There are two types: L2TP and PPTP.
 Local IP Address Specify the local IP address of the tunnel.
 You can enter the LAN IP of the local device.
 IP Address Pool Specify the IP address pool from which the IP address will be assigned to the VPN client.
 The IP Pool referenced here can be created on the Preferences &gt; VPN IP Pool page.
-DNS Address Specify the DNS address to be assigned to the VPN client (8.8.8.8 for example).
+Primary/ Secondary DNS Specify the DNS address to be assigned to the VPN client (8.8.8.8 for example), you can enter the LAN IP of the router.
 Network Mode Specify the network mode.
-There are two modes: Client-to-LAN : Select this option when the PPTP/PPTP client is a single host.
-LAN-to-LAN : Select this option when the PPTP/PPTP client is a VPN gateway.
-The tunneling request is always initiated by a device.
-Max Connections Specify the maximum number of connections that the tunnel can support.
-Remote Subnet Specify a remote network.
-(This is the IP address range of the LAN on the remote peer of the PPTP/PPTP tunnel.)
-It's the combination of IP address and subnet mask.
+There are two modes: Network Mode Specify the network mode.
+There are two modes: Client-to-LAN: Select this option when the PPTP/PPTP client is a single host.
+Network Mode Network Mode Max Connections Client-to-LAN: Select this option when the PPTP/PPTP client is a single host.
+LAN-to-LAN: Select this option when the PPTP/PPTP client is a VPN gateway.
+The

-4.6 Verifying the Connectivity of PPTP VPN Tunnel
+5.6 Verifying the Connectivity of PPTP VPN Tunnel